jkstill/lob-handling/performance/README.md

 A wrapper function is created to convert the CLOB to BLOB.

-The PL/SQL function may look like this:
+At first I thought the the PL/SQL function may look like this:

 ```sql
 CREATE OR REPLACE FUNCTION clob_to_blob (p_clob IN CLOB) RETURN BLOB IS